| Wayne

 Vicky

 Moore has a passion for railroad crossing safety.
+She

 studies how to make crossings safer.
 She has learned how